Mining With Windows 10

 Welcome to Cryptocurrency Mining In Windows 10.
-In this path you will learn how to fine-tune your Windows 10 and prepare it for your cryptocurrency mining journey.
+In this path, you will learn how to fine-tune your Windows 10 and prepare it for your cryptocurrency mining journey.
 We will include different Mining Software guides and Overclocking settings at the end of the tutorial to help you take your next step.
-Thank you for joining us in this journey and good luck!
+Thank you for joining us on this journey and good luck!

 Before getting started, if you are completely new to mining I suggest watching my guide on your Motherboard BIOS Settings because it is the 2nd step you want to take after building your mining rig.